dchege711/study_buddy/readme.md

 :soon: Prettify the scripts found inside the cards.

-:soon: Define a log out procedure and write the required code.
+:white_check_mark: Define a log out procedure and write the required code.